Welcome to SCARS

 Elmer Nights

 Each Tuesday evening from 6:30 pm to 9:00 pm, about 25 hams and potential hams meet at the Norman Firehouse #7, 2207 Goddard Ave, Norman, OK, and on the SCARS Zoom channel, https://w5nor.org/zoom/.
 After all the holiday nonsense, we’re back on a regular “Every Tuesday Night” schedule.
-In the amateur radio verbiage, an Elmer is a person who mentors or teaches another.
+In amateur radio verbiage, an Elmer is a person who mentors or teaches another.
 This is the place to visit if you have any amateur radio questions.
 Feel free to bring the equipment you need help with.
 All are welcome; a license or membership is not required.
 More detailed information is on the SCARS Elmer Nights page.
 See you Tuesday!

-May 2: Amateur Radio License Testing
+October 2: Amateur Radio License Testing

 SCARS offers no-cost amateur radio license test sessions on the first Thursday of the month at 6:30 p.m. at Firehouse #7, 2207 Goddard Ave, Norman, OK, 73069.
 The locations and time details are available on our license web pageSign up here today, and you will be ready for the test.